harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Why can't I see any Harness Status Checks in my Github Branch Protection Rules after I already setup the trigger?

-To get Harness Status Checks to show for Pull Requests, you'll need to trigger the Harness Pipeline at least once with a Pull Request first.
+To get Harness Status Checks to show up in the Branch Protection Rules, you'll need to trigger the Harness Pipeline at least once with a Pull Request first.
 Only then can you see the Harness Status Checks in the Github Branch Protection Rules and enforce it on branches.

 #### How do I setup a Pipeline Trigger for Tag and Branch creation in Github?